Multiple choice questions in c

 Explanation:

-Body of for loop is optional.
-In this question for loop will execute until value of variable x became six and condition became false.
+The body of a for loop is optional.
+In the context of this question, the for loop will continue to execute until the value of the variable 'x' becomes six, causing the loop condition to evaluate to false.

 Looping tutorial.